0xScorpio/Certifications/CISSP/Domain-1-Security-Risk-Management/Notes.md

 ![image](https://github.com/user-attachments/assets/24d1c1b7-34da-40a8-8a23-5a40c025294e)

-# Third-Party, Acquisitions and Divesture Security
+# Acquisitions and Divesture Security
 test